fuse98/book-reviews/software-architecture-with-golang.md

 **Every technique/recommendation has a context, and when the recommendation is applied blindly, it can lead to developer frustration and, ultimately, lack of quality.**

+## Chapter 3: Design Patterns

+A design pattern is a description of a problem and a template of how to solve it.

+Design patterns can be roughly categorized into three areas:
+* Creational
+* Structural
+* Behavioral

+Two important things to keep in mind of each class and component are:
+* Responsibility assignment
+* Dependency management

+**Once for all: SOLID**

+- **S**ingle responsibility principle: One class should have one, and only one, responsibility.
+- **O**pen-Closed principle: You should be able to extend a class's behavior without modifying it.
+- **L**iskuv Substitution principle: The interface should be able to suffice for all structs that implement that interface
+- **I**nterface Segrigation principle: Many client-specific interfaces are better than one general-purpose interface.
+- **D**ependency inversion principle: Depend on abstractions, not on concretions.

+### Creational Design Patterns

+* **Factory method**: Simple helper method to create objects
+* **Builder**: When some logic is needed in creation of the objects
+* **Abstract factory**: When we want to create a group of related objects with different variations
+* **Singleton**: Anti-pattern do not use (Introduces a global variable to the system).

+### Structural Design Patterns
+In software engineering, structural design patterns help delineate **_clean relationships_** between objects and simplify design.

+* **Adaptor**: An adaptor between a client that uses an interface and an Adaptee with an old or incompatible interface.
+* **Bridge**: ??
+* **Composite**
+* **Decorator**
+* **Proxy**: A proxy is essentially a class functioning as an interface to something else.
+* **Facade**: Simplifies multiple interfaces into a simple one

+### Behavioural Design Patterns

+Behavioral design patterns are design patterns that identify communication patterns among objects and provide solution templates for specific situations.

+* **Command**: When an object is used to represent a request (or actions) and encapsulate all information needed to process the same.
+* **Chain of Responsibility**: ??
+* **Mediator**: ??